MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/deprecated-discontinued/index.md

         Discontinued.
 For more information about replacing the IMFData and CloudantToolkit APIs in your apps, see Migrating apps storing mobile data in Cloudant with IMFData or Cloudant SDK.</td>
     <tr/>
     <tr><td>
-        The IBM Tealeaf® SDK is no longer bundled with IBM MobileFirst Platform Foundation.	</td>
+        The IBM Tealeaf® SDK is no longer bundled with IBM MobileFirst Foundation.	</td>
     <td>
         Discontinued.
 Use IBM Tealeaf SDK.
 For more information, see <a href="https://www.ibm.com/support/knowledgecenter/TLSDK/AndroidGuide1010/CFs/TLAnddLggFrwkInstandImpl/TealeafAndroidLoggingFrameworkInstallationAndImplementation.dita?cp=SS2MBL_9.0.2%2F5-0-1-0&lang=en">Tealeaf installation and implementation in an Android application</a> and <a href="https://www.ibm.com/support/knowledgecenter/TLSDK/iOSGuide1010/CFs/TLiOSLggFrwkInstandImpl/TealeafIOSLoggingFrameworkInstallationAndImplementation.dita?cp=SS2MBL_9.0.2%2F5-0-3-1&lang=en">Tealeaf iOS Logging Framework Installation and Implementation</a> in the IBM Tealeaf Customer Experience documentation.</td>
     </tr>
     <tr><td>
-        IBM MobileFirst Platform Test Workbench is not bundled with IBM MobileFirst Platform Foundation	</td>
+        IBM MobileFirst Platform Test Workbench is not bundled with IBM MobileFirst Foundation	</td>
     <td>
         Discontinued.</td>
     </tr>
     <tr><td>
-        BlackBerry, Adobe AIR, Windows Silverlight are not supported by IBM MobileFirst Platform Foundation v8.0.
+        BlackBerry, Adobe AIR, Windows Silverlight are not supported by IBM MobileFirst Foundation v8.0.
 No SDK is provided for these platforms.	</td>
     <td>
         Discontinued.</td>
     </tr>